AnnaToi01/FastQC_simulator/README.md

 To show brief information about parameters execute following command:
 	$ python main.py -h

+<a name="test_data"></a>
+## Test data

+test file can be found in
+gunzip the file before starting the program
+results for test dara can be found

 <a name="Software"></a>
 ## Software Requirements
 * <img src=https://github.com/simple-icons/simple-icons/blob/develop/icons/python.svg height=20> Python 3.8
 * <img src=https://github.com/simple-icons/simple-icons/blob/develop/icons/ubuntu.svg height = 20> Ubuntu 20.04 and 21.04